Zaidpur: Transport

 Zaidpur lies on state highway 13.
 The nearest passenger airport is the Chaudhary Charan Singh International Airport at Lucknow, 60.2 km from Zaidpur.

 Hydrology

 Derivatives of the Ganga river and Gomti River, local rain in wet months and wells supply water to Zaidpur.

 Climate

-July is the wettest month in Zaidpur with an average 22 rain days and average monthly precipitation of 237mm.
+July is the wettest month in Zaidpur with an average of 22 days of rain and average monthly precipitation of 237mm.
 The wet season is between May and September.
 The hottest month is May with an average high temperature of 40 °C. The coldest month is January with an average low temperature of 8 °C.